ryoid/favicon-api/README.md

 # favicon api

 Get favicon from a website using Cloudflare Workers.

-Uses Google's favicon service to resolve the favicon, tries to use actual favicon from the website instead of Google's image version.
+Uses Google's favicon service to resolve the favicon, but uses the actual favicon from the website instead of Google's image version.

 ```bash
 https://favicon.undash.co?url=${URL}